 Successful learning, living, and employment outcomes are the result of a shared responsibility and commitment on the part of students, staff, faculty, and senior administrators towards removing and preventing barriers to participation.

 We all have a role to play.
-Consider getting involved in the accessibility movement at Queen's University and become an Accessibility Champion.
+Consider getting involved in the accessibility movement at Queen's University and become an Access Ally.

 What is an Access Ally?
 Somebody who defends, supports, or promotes accessibility.

 Why are they important?
 Access Allies provide leadership and demonstrate ways to elevate and improve accessibility and inclusion to their peers.
 Peer-to-peer communication is powerful and effective.Find Out How to Get Involved

 Together We Are is a positive community of people celebrating equity, diversity and inclusion in the Queen’s and broader Kingston community.
 Together We Are is a safe and collaborative space where dialogue and discussion can occur.
 Together We Are is for the passionate, the curious and anyone looking to join a positive, community of people committed to diversity, equity and inclusion.

 That you can use the Queen's SeQure app to: